 Tropes associated with The Raven:

 Abusive Parents: To Rue, constantly belittling her and telling her nobody will ever love her besides him and Mytho.
+And tries to eat her heart at least once.

 Dark Is Evil: Big and black; shadows follow wherever his magic is.